conductor-sdk/conductor-javascript/workflow_sdk.md

-# Authoring Workflows with the Go SDK
+# Authoring Workflows with the Javascript SDK

 ## A simple two-step workflow